 I figured the pouches would make cute, easy party favor bags that people could use rather than throw away.
 Considering the theme of the movie Wall-E, I thought it was particularly fitting to use recycled materials for the party favors.

 Once I made the party favor bags, I wasn’t sure how to decorate them.
 I was, after all, making a lot of these.
 He had 25 kids in his class, and we were inviting all of them!
 Add to that other friends and family, I decided to make 30 favor bags, just in case.

-My first thought was to use my Silhouette Cameo to either cut Wall-E’s out of iron-on vinyl for each pouch, or out of freezer paper to make stencils for painting each one.
-I like painted designs better, but making 30 freezer paper stencils didn’t sound like much fun.
-Then I remembered something that I have been wanting to try for awhile, silk screening.
+My first thought was to use my Silhouette Cameo to cut Wall-E’s out of iron-on vinyl for each pouch.
+I also considered cutting wall-E out of freezer paper like I did for my easy galaxy Wall-E t-shirt.
+You can use the freezer paper as a stencil to paint each one.
+I figured painting would turn out better, but making 30 freezer paper stencils didn’t sound like much fun.
+Then, I thought of something that I have been wanting to try for a while… silk screening.

 Silk screening is perfect for making multiple copies of one design because once you have your screen made, it is easy to whip out one painted design after another.

 I looked into buying silk screening materials, but they weren’t cheap.
 I figured it would be a waste to spend so much money on a silk-screening kit for such small, simple designs.
 Plus, you probably know by now that I love the challenge of trying to make things myself.